mesosphere/dcos-docs-site/pages/1.11/installing-upgrading/cloud/index.md

 excerpt:
 ---

-DC/OS cloud installation for enterprise and open source is listed below:

-1. DC/OS cloud installation for enterprise: You can install DC/OS on AWS by using cloud templates. [enterprise type="inline" size="small" /]

-1. DC/OS cloud installation for open source: You can use a template or use our advanced custom installer. [open source type="inline" size="small" /]

 # Amazon Web Services

 You can use CloudFormation to create an entire DC/OS cluster in about 10 minutes.
 To get started, check out the [instructions][1].